Annas Fitranto

-Annas Fitranto (born April 6, 1994) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club PSCS Cilacap, on loan from Liga 1 club PSM Makassar.
+Annas Fitranto (born April 6, 1994) is an Indonesian professional footballer who last played as a goalkeeper for Liga 2 club Dejan.

 Club career

 Persita Tangerang

 He was signed for Persita Tangerang to play in Liga 2 in the 2019 season.

 PSG Pati (loan)

 In 2021, Fitranto signed a contract with Indonesian Liga 2 club PSG Pati, on loan from Persita Tangerang.
 He made his league debut on 4 October against PSCS Cilacap at the Manahan Stadium, Surakarta.

 PSM Makassar

 Fitranto was signed for PSM Makassar to play in Liga 1 in the 2022–23 season.